The Amazing Connection between CBD and the Woman Who Never Felt Pain or Anxiety

 We all saw the headline.

 It was even on NPR with a full afternoon discussion.

 The piece was on a woman who never feels pain or anxiety.

 Her name is Jo Cameron and she's 71.

-This can obviously be dangerous as she's burned herself and didn't realize it.
+This can obviously be dangerous as she's burned herself before and didn't realize it.

 Scientists have tracked down a gene mutation that accounts for this rare issue.